-Members recommended supporting the decision of the EU and its Member States not to recognise the fraudulent election results announced by the Belarusian Central Electoral Commission and not to recognise Aliaksandr Lukashenko as the legitimate President of the country once his current term of office expires on 5 November 2020 at the latest, and to call on him to respect the will of the Belarusian people and resign peacefully.
+Parliament recommended supporting the decision of the EU and its Member States not to recognise the fraudulent election results announced by the Belarusian Central Electoral Commission and not to recognise Aliaksandr Lukashenko as the legitimate President of the country once his current term of office expires on 5 November 2020 at the latest.

-The report called for recognition of the Coordinating Council (CC) initiated by Sviatlana Tsikhanukhaya as the legitimate representative of the people demanding democratic change and freedom in Belarus, insisting that the Belarusian regime should enter into dialogue with it.
+The resolution called for recognition of the Coordinating Council (CC) initiated by Sviatlana Tsikhanukhaya, President-elect in the eyes of the Belarusian people, as the legitimate representative of the people demanding democratic change and freedom in Belarus, insisting that the Belarusian regime should enter into dialogue with it.
 It also deplored the persecution of CC members and demanded that all legal actions taken by the authorities against them be dropped and that all detained and arrested persons be released.